Stories of people making millions from day trading might lead you to think there’s something shady going on — like maybe day trading isn’t legal.

 Bottom line

 Day trading is legal, but it comes with strict rules and high risks.
-Pattern day traders must maintain at least $25,000 in their accounts, follow market manipulation laws, pay taxes on profits and trade through regulated brokers.
+You’ll need to trade through regulated brokers, follow market manipulation laws, pay taxes on profits and understand the margin rules that apply to your account.

 For beginners, the safest approach is to start small, learn the rules and practice discipline before risking significant capital.